theohenry/SportsBet/README.md

 ## Disclaimer

-Our model does not claim to perform better than " + "Vegas betting odds.
-We are in no way responsible for any losses resulting " + "from using this website.
+Disclaimer: Our model does not claim to perform better than Vegas betting odds.
+We are in no way responsible for any losses resulting from using this website.